Jackie Bradley Jr. Player Props: Royals vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 10 K/9, the first-best in the league.
+- The pitching staff for the Twins has a collective 9.9 K/9, the second-best in the league.

-- The Twins' 3.43 team ERA ranks sixth among all league pitching staffs.
+- The Twins' 3.50 team ERA ranks eighth across all league pitching staffs.

-- The Twins rank 11th in baseball in home runs allowed (26 total, one per game).
+- The Twins allow the ninth-fewest home runs in baseball (27 total, one per game).

-- Lopez makes the start for the Twins, his sixth of the season.
-He is 1-2 with a 3.00 ERA and 39 strikeouts in 30 2/3 innings pitched.
+- Gray (3-0 with a .62 ERA and 34 strikeouts in 29 2/3 innings pitched) makes the start for the Twins, his sixth of the season.

-- In his last time out -- in relief on Thursday -- the righty threw 2/3 innings against the Kansas City Royals while surrendering hits.
+- The righty's last time out was on Monday against the New York Yankees, when he went seven scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.